amenak/PenCoders/README.md

 # PenBook
 This application offers a platform for writing, publishing and reading books.
 Create a connection between authors, editors, publishers and readers.

+According to Joseph Epstein, 81% of Americans want to write a book.
+However, the odds to publish a book is smaller.
+Having a platform which bring writers, editors and publishers together will surely increase the odds.
+Having the exact audience to your disposal will ensure the succes of the book.

+A similar applications available now is Webook.com, it offers a community for writers and editors with a little chance of communication with a literary agent when the books is done.

+Penbook differs by not only giving a helpful community to the writers, but also a platform where the entire process of publishing a book can be done by self-publishing or through a publisher.

 User-types

      Writer